 First, you need to find all the necessary parts and components that go into your solar generator.

-Rugged case — You need a waterproof, weatherproof, and above all sturdy casing that will hold all the vital parts.
+You need a waterproof, weatherproof, and above all, sturdy case that will hold all the vital parts.

-AC solar power inverter — With a solar power inverter, you transform the DC voltage that is stored in your battery into AC voltage that appliances use.
+With a solar power inverter, you transform the DC voltage that is stored in your battery into the AC voltage that appliances use.

-This Renogy 2000W Pure Sine Wave Inverter has a surge power of 4000W and comes with overload protection for both DC input and AC output.
+This Renogy 2000W Pure Sine Wave Inverter has a surge power of 4000W.
+It has overload protection for both DC input and AC output and dual cooling fans.

-I recommend this resilient but lightweight Jackery SolarSaga 100 Watt Solar Panel.
-It folds easily so you can pack it for travel and deploy it with your generator anyplace you decide to pitch a tent.
+I used this resilient but lightweight Jackery SolarSaga 100 Watt Solar Panel.
+It folds easily so I can pack it for travel and deploy it with my generator anyplace I choose to pitch a tent.

-Battery — Your generator needs a battery to store solar energy.
-Batteries come in all shapes and sizes, but your best shot is either a lithium-ion or deep-cycle lead-acid battery.
+Your generator needs a battery to store solar energy.
+Batteries come in all shapes and sizes, but your best shot is either a lithium-iron (LiFe) or deep-cycle lead-acid battery.
 Here are the advantages of both types:

 • Highly-efficient — up to 98%